Michael has come to rescue Tahlia with Father Klignen hidden in the shadows.

 “We have dye; do we not?”
-The Trader turned to his assistant and pulled his face into the light.
+The Trader turned to his assistant, pulling the assistant's face into his foul breath.
 Sweat beaded the little man’s forehead as he nodded in compliance.
-“Good.”
-The Trader shoved the little man back into the shadows and leaned his elbows into the table in front of Michael.
+“Good,” the Trader said as he released his assistant, shoving him into the darkness to retrieve the items.
+Then the Trader leaned his elbows onto the table in front of Michael.
 “I want to see the dance.
 Now!”

 Centered in the circle of Thrones, deep inside the curtain of darkness, a spark of light emerged out of emptiness.
 Flashes of light enlarged into a shimmering column, erupting into a brilliant doorway, stretching to the top of the cargo bay.
 The illumination revealed the immensity of the cargo bay as the light spread across the ceiling.
 Subsequently, the luminance dwindled into a transport column.
-A hand reached out of the center of the column followed by a hulking humanoid.
-A radiating spray of colored light distorted the being's face.
+A hand reached out of the center of the column followed by a hulking humanoid with a radiating spray of colored light emanating from his collar, distorting the features of his face.

 A deep growl drew into rolling sputters and grunts.
-The creature stepped from the light, turning toward Michael, pointing.
-More grunts issued and one of the Traders slowly trudged into the column, where the two conferred.
+The creature stepped out of the column of light and turned toward Michael, pointing.
+More grunts issued and one of the Traders slowly trudged through the darkness to where he conferred with the creature.
 They communicated, then the Trader screamed, “The woman and the one with mermaids in his dreams.
 Package them for transport!”

-Michael turned to Tahlia, “I don’t know—guess it’s time for plan B. You make up your part ‘cause I don't have time to explain.”
+Michael turned to Tahlia, “I don’t know?
+I guess it’s time for plan B. You make up your part ‘cause I don't have time to explain.”
 Michael drew a weapon from the table and began to fire rapid bursts around the cargo bay.
-Michael created a cover with mayhem.
+Michael created a cover out of mayhem.

 Tahlia looked at the behemoth and smiled.
 “Say, you’re not such a bad guy.
 You don’t want trouble; do you?”
-As soon as her last word cleared her lips, Michael shot the giant in the forehead.
+As soon as those last words cleared her lips, one of Michael's shots struck the giant in the forehead.
 He toppled, pulling Tahlia across the table.
-She lay choking until another hand reached out of the shadows, grabbed the chain, and broke her free.
+She laid next to the toppled giant choking until another hand reached out of the shadows, grabbed the chain, and broke her free.

 “Where the hell did you come from?”

 “Darkness, my child.
-I carry the light with me, in my hand.”
+I carry the light with me, in these hands.”
 Father Klignen lifted his arm out like a crane, then swung in a circle, flooring two Memory Trader’s assistants.
-“These hands do the Lord's bidding, revealing the light to all who huddle inside the darkness.”
+“These hands do the Lord's bidding, revealing the light to all who huddle inside the Darkness.”

 Father Klignen maneuvered between the guard and Tahlia.
-Father Klignen was a priest from a Gothic Christian Church, and as such abhorred violence, of course, only when the violence had no purpose.
-However, good meaningful fighting—"…nothing is better to cleanse the mind of frustration and purge the heart of aggression."
+Father Klignen was once a priest from a Gothic Christian Church, and as such abhorred violence, of course, only when the violence had no purpose.
+However, a good, meaningful fight—"…nothing is better to cleanse the mind of frustration and purge the soul of aggression."

-The expression on the guard’s face revealed pure terror as the two balls wrapped the razor-sharp cord around his neck, and his look of shock remained in place as his head hit the deck beside his feet.
+The expression on the guard’s face revealed pure terror as the two balls wrapped the thin metal cord around his neck, and his look of shock remained in place as his head hit the deck beside his feet.
 Father Klignen raised from his knee into an assault from the headless body of the guard.
 The body's arms flailed out of control until each touched their target, clutching Father Klignen around the throat.
-Father Klignen gasped for air, his flesh showing a tinge of blue.
-While he struggled against the artificially enhanced strength of his headless attacker, his fingers touched a button on the guard's bracelet and depressed it.
+Father Klignen gasped for air, his flesh showing an asphyxiated tinge as he struggled against the artificially enhanced strength of his headless attacker.
+Father Klignen's fingers found a button on the guard's bracelet and depressed it.

-A sudden flash of light cut through the right arm of the headless guard, dropping it to the floor as the guard's body transported back to whence he came.
+A sudden flash of light cut through the right arm of the headless guard, dropping it to the floor as the guard's body transported back to whence he came inside the new transport column.
 Father Klignen’s feet hit the deck, and he recovered from his lack of oxygen quickly.
-The three companions wasted no time as they ducked into the cover of darkness, cloaking ninety percent of the cargo bay, then made their way through the confusion and out of the ship.
+The three companions wasted no time as they ducked into the cover of darkness, cloaking ninety percent of the cargo bay.
+Then they meandered through the confusion on their way out of the ship.

 Once they found cover under a moonless, cloud-covered sky, Father Klignen bent to one knee, out of breath.
 "Okay…" A few puffs of breath interrupted his speech. "…we are all free…and still alive."
 His breath continued to explode from his nostrils.
 "Let's find something to eat."